OtherRealms/Shot-Manager-Guide/index.rst

 ============
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Render%20Queue.JPG

 * **Add Scene/Add Blend** Either add scene's and their associated shotlists from the open project or another external Blend file via json.
 Local shots will be automatically linked so any changes will be reflected in the queue.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/External.JPG

 External Scenes can be filtered by listing names to include.

-* **Reload External Scenes** External shots must be reloaded to refect any updates to the shotlist and frame ranges.
-Only already loaded scenes will be included and any shotlist overrides will be reset.
+* **Reload External Scenes** External shots must be reloaded to reflect any updates to the shotlist and frame ranges.
+Only already loaded scenes will be included and any shot list overrides will be reset.

 SM Batch Render
 ===============

 Shots can be rendered using the regular render animations or still operators (ctr+F12/F12).
 However only the active shot will be rendered.
 To batch render simply use ctr+shift+F12 or use the 'Render Queued Shots' Button.
 This will perform a background render thread for each shot sequentially in the render queue.
 For single machine rendering.
 TIP: If RAM is an issue, make an empty Scene as the master scene for queueing and rendering.

 Deadline 10.0+ Integration (Windows)
 ====================================
 Thinkbox Deadline is a distributed rendering and management software.
 Shot Manager provides a custom plug-in for Deadline and submitter within Blender.

 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/Deadline.JPG